madvay/android-analysis-tools/README.md

-# android-analysis-tools
+# apat: android-analysis-tools
 Tools to analyze performance of Android applications.

-## Building from source
+## Running from a distribution
-1. Clone the repository: `git clone https://github.com/madvay/android-analysis-tools.git`
-2. Build with gradle: `./gradlew clean build`
-3. The `./apat` script can now be run per the Usage section.
+Run the `bin/apat` script per the Usage section.

 ## Usage
 <!-- The content between the ```hashes``` will also be displayed